AO-StreetArt/CrazyIvan/CONTRIBUTING.md

 We love pull requests from everyone.
 By participating in this project, you agree to abide by the Code of Conduct, specified in the CODE_OF_CONDUCT.md file.

+Keep in mind that we maintain a DebugDockerfile, which can be used to generate a development Docker image.
+This will pre-install the application and dependencies for you, making working on Crazy Ivan much easier.
+Be sure to check out the [Developer Notes](http://crazyivan.readthedocs.io/en/latest/pages/dev_notes.html) for more information.

 Start by forking and cloning the repository, then following the instructions to [build from source](http://crazyivan.readthedocs.io/en/latest/quickstart.html).

 Ensure that the tests pass: